Xahau/xahaud/CONTRIBUTING.md

 The following branches exist in the main project repository:

-- `develop`: The latest set of unreleased features, and the most common starting point for contributions.
+- `dev`: The latest set of unreleased features, and the most common starting point for contributions.
 - `candidate`: The latest beta release or release candidate.
 - `release`: The latest stable release.